igonc/igonc/README.md

 Welcome to my profile!

 My name is Rodrigo Cavalcanti.
 Among many things, I’m a Brazilian guy, a food engineer researcher, a data scientist, and soon a computer scientist, but most of all I'm a work in progress.
 Throughout my journey, I always seek to be true to my path and my call, learning from my mistakes, gaining new knowledge and overcoming new challenges.
-With a career oriented to technology and innovation, I have a long experience as a food engineer researcher in emerging technologies (HHP, sc-CO2, MW, etc.), analytical tools & methods, functional & nutraceutical products, dairy products, and manufacturing cost analysis.
+With a career oriented to technology and innovation, I have a long experience as a food engineer researcher in emerging technologies (HHP, sc-CO2, MW, cold plasma, etc.), analytical tools & methods, functional & nutraceutical products, and manufacturing cost analysis.
 My background also includes data science, mathematical modeling, computational simulation, machine learning, and neural network.
-Currently, my interests are primarily focused on machine learning and artificial intelligence..
+Currently, my interests are primarily focused on machine learning and artificial intelligence.

 Soft skills: